-In the past, I’ve held question-and-answer sessions on my Instagram to help people with planning their trips.
-One of the most common questions I get is about surviving the heat at Disney.
+One of the most common questions we get when talking to our clients is about surviving the heat at Disney.
 No matter which Western Disney resort you visit, there are some times of the year when the heat can feel a little unbearable in a theme park setting.
 Yes, that includes Disneyland Paris.
 Between May and August, Disneyland Paris often experiences temperatures that even surpass Orlando.
 And they don’t have the same level of air conditioning!
 Of course, Florida is known for its all-year heat and Disneyland in the summer experiences the dry heat coming from the desert.

 But don’t let that put you off visiting!
 There are some great ways to survive a hot Disney park day, so don’t let the weather put you off!

 There is a lot of content out there about what to do when the weather is wet at Disney.
 But let’s face it, a wet day at Disney is better than a dry day anywhere else.
 Rain doesn’t usually cause any health concerns, but hot weather can be dangerous and it’s absolutely imperative that you do your research on how to stay cool before you travel.
-Don’t worry though, I have you covered!
+Don’t worry though, we have you covered in this article.

 What to Pack For Surviving a Hot Day at Disney

-And some are just things that we have found work for us.
+Firstly, we just wanted to share our essentials when it comes to keeping cool to add to your holiday shopping list.
 You might have already picked all of this up, or perhaps there will be something you didn’t think of.

-• A metal water bottle – I have found you can fill these with ice and as they slowly melt throughout the day, you have cold water to drink.
+A metal water bottle – We have found you can fill these with ice and as they slowly melt throughout the day, you have cold water to drink.

 Now for some tips...